O. J. Simpson: 2000s

+Broadcasting career

+Simpson worked as an NFL analyst on NBC from 1978 to 1982.
+He joined ABC's Monday Night Football crew in 1983, becoming the first black announcer on the network's No. 1 NFL broadcast team.
+For Super Bowl XIX during the 1984 season, ABC moved Simpson to its pregame show, replacing him in the broadcast booth with active player Joe Theismann, who had played in the previous two Super Bowls.
+Simpson continued his Monday Night Football announcing duties in 1985 before being dropped after the season.
+In 1989, he rejoined NBC to replace Ahmad Rashad as an analyst on their NFL Live! pregame show.
+After he was accused of his ex-wife's murder, Simpson was replaced by Rashad in 1994.

 Endorsements

-As a child, Simpson earned money by scalping tickets and collecting seat cushions at Kezar Stadium.
-In high school, he organized dances, hiring a band and ballroom and charging admission.
 Chuck Barnes helped Simpson form business relationships with Chevrolet and ABC early in his football career.
-By 1971, New York wrote that Simpson was already wealthy enough to "retire this week if [he] wanted to".
+By 1971, the magazine New York wrote that Simpson was already wealthy enough to "retire this week if [he] wanted to."

-In 1975, People magazine described Simpson as "the first black athlete to become a bona fide lovable media superstar".
-He used his amiable persona, good looks, and charisma in many endorsement deals.
 Beginning in 1975, he appeared in advertisements with the Hertz rental car company.
-Commercials depicted Simpson running through airports embodying speed, as others shouted to him the Hertz slogan "Go, O.J., Go!".
+Commercials depicted Simpson running through airports (embodying speed), as others shouted to him the Hertz slogan "Go, O.J., Go!".
+He was the first Black man to be hired for a major corporate national advertising campaign, a unique decision for a conservative, dominant corporation to fend off its rival, No. 2 Avis.
 Besides helping his acting career, Simpson estimated that the very successful "superstar in rent-a-car" campaign raised the recognition rate among people he met from 30% to 90%.
-Hertz's annual profit increased by 50% to $42.2 million within the first year, brand awareness increased by more than 40%, and 97% of viewers understood that the commercials advertised Hertz, avoiding the common "vampire video" problem.
+Hertz's annual profit increased by 50% to $42.2 million within the first year, brand awareness increased by more than 40%, and 97% of viewers understood that the commercials advertised Hertz, avoiding the common "vampire video" problem of viewers remembering an ad, but not which brand it promotes.
 Simpson was so important to the company that CEO Frank Olson personally negotiated his contract, and Hertz used him for an unusually long time for a celebrity endorser.
-Advertising Age in 1977 named Simpson the magazine's Star Presenter of the Year; by 1984, consumer research found that he was the most popular athlete endorser, and a 1990s MCI Communications commercial starring Eunice Simpson satirized her son's work.
 Although Simpson appeared less often in Hertz commercials by the late 1980s, his relationship with the company continued; Simpson was to travel to Chicago to meet with Hertz executives and clients on the night of the Brown-Goldman murder.

-Other products Simpson endorsed included Pioneer Chicken, Honey Baked Ham, Calistoga Water Company's line of Napa Naturals soft drinks, and Dingo cowboy boots.
+Simpson used his amiable persona, good looks, and charisma in many endorsement deals.
+Advertising Age in 1977 named Simpson the magazine's Star Presenter of the Year; by 1984, consumer research found that he was the most popular athlete endorser.
+A 1990s MCI Communications commercial starring Eunice Simpson satirized her son's work.
+Other products Simpson endorsed included Pioneer Chicken, Honey Baked Ham, TreeSweet orange juice, Calistoga Water Company's line of Napa Naturals soft drinks, and Dingo cowboy boots.
 As president and CEO of O. J. Simpson Enterprises, he owned hotels and restaurants.
 When Simpson and Brown divorced in 1992, he had $10 million in assets and more than $1 million in annual income, including $550,000 from Hertz.
-During the June 1994 police chase, spectators shouted the "Go, O.J., Go!" slogan at Simpson as he rode in a white Bronco owned by Hertz.